If You are Recently Widowed or Divorced and Are Online Dating, Your Match Could be a Scammer

 If you are a victim of a dating scam, you need to do the following:

-- Do not accept any “repayment” directly from the scammer, it is very likely that money has been taken from other victims, which would involve you in a money laundering scheme.
+It is very likely that money has been taken from other victims, which would involve you in a money-laundering scheme.

 4. You can contact the police, but if the scammer is located in another state or another country, there is very little they can do.

 Hire a private investigator to locate the scammer so you can hand the information to the proper authorities. (such as the FBI, who are unlikely to work with you unless you have a concrete lead on the scammer.
 Note that if the scammer is located internationally, unfortunately, there is not much that can be done to get your money back.)